-- 15.6 The table above shows total funding available of £289.0m.
-This, together with the proposed use of reserves of £9.5m forms the net forecast expenditure of £298.5m.
-Appendix 8 sets out the indicative budget, outlining the current allocations of funds across directorates. - 15.7 It is acknowledged that the 2024/25 revenue budget is underpinned by the deployment of reserves and that this is not sustainable going to 2025/26.
-The Council is committed to delivering its Transformation Programme to support the revenue budget in future years.
-This is set out in more detail in the MTFS section of this report which can be found at Section 19. - 15.8 As highlighted throughout the report, levy and precept figures are still subject to confirmation and there are still a number of grant notifications still to be received, however it is not expected that there will be any significant variance to the overall position presented.
-The Budget Council report will therefore present the final position and the Council Tax charges for 2024/25. - 15.9 The next iteration of this report that will be presented to Council will be amended in line with any notifications received.
+- The table above shows total funding available of £289.0m.
+This, together with the proposed use of reserves of £10.8m forms the net forecast expenditure of £299.8m.
+Appendix 8 sets out the indicative budget, outlining the current allocations of funds across directorates. - 15.7 It is acknowledged that the 2024/25 Revenue Budget is underpinned by the deployment of reserves and that this is not sustainable going to 2025/26.
+The Council is committed to delivering its Transformation Programme to support the Revenue Budget in future years.
+This is set out in more detail in the MTFS section of this report which can be found at Section 19.